thepirat000/Audit.NET/README.md

     ...
 ```

+> NOTE: Take into account that some of the `AuditEvent` properties relies on attribute decoration for serialization and deserialization.
+(On .NET 5.0 and higher, these decorations are from `System.Text.Json`, but when targeting an older .NET framework the decorators are from `Newtonsoft.Json`).
+The recommendation is to use the alternative adapters provided (see next section).

 #### Alternative serialization mechanism

-There are also two libraries provided to use the alternative JSON serialization mechanism:
+Two libraries are provided to configure an alternative JSON serialization mechanism:

 - [`Audit.NET.JsonNewtonsoftAdapter`](https://github.com/thepirat000/Audit.NET/tree/master/src/Audit.NET.JsonNewtonsoftAdapter):

-    When you target .NET >= 5.0 but want to use `Newtonsoft.Json`.
+    To use when you target .NET 5.0 or higher, but you want to use `Newtonsoft.Json` as the serialization mechanism.

     Add a reference to the library `Audit.NET.JsonNewtonsoftAdapter` and set an instance of `JsonNewtonsoftAdapter`
     to the static configuration property `Configuration.JsonAdapter`, for example: